PgBeam Docs

 ScenarioTypical latencyWhat determines it

-Cache hit at edge< 1msL1/L2 cache lookup
+Cache hit near client< 1msL1/L2 cache lookup

 Cache miss, database in same region1-5msUpstream query time